 Even though Beacon is a smaller city, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The population of Beacon is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.23% of adults in Beacon have a bachelor's degree or even advanced degree.
+The education level of Beacon citizens is very high relative to the national average among all cities (21.84%): 35.00% of adults in Beacon have a bachelor's degree or even advanced degree.

 The most common language spoken in Beacon is English.
 Other important languages spoken here include Spanish and Chinese.